tseminghong/OPlusFace_auto/readme.md

 .end method
 ```

-The finally just copy the whole system folder int your system partition for the libs, init.rc, and face models
+Then finally just copy the whole system folder into your system partition for the libs, init.rc, and face models
 ---
 ## 📜 Credits and Contributions
 - [**UniversalAuth**](https://github.com/null-dev/UniversalAuth)